ukyyyy/holostage/README.md

 * Camera follow system
 * Debug mode with hitbox display
 * PvP-friendly mechanics: projectiles, collision damage, teams, and scores
+* Built-in weapon presets (pulse, bow, pistol) with the ability to define your own presets inline
-* Drop-in scoreboard UI that is pure HTML/CSS for easy theming
+* Drop-in scoreboard UI that is pure HTML/CSS for easy theming or binding to a custom `<scoreboard>` element

 ---